 - The Strategic Bombing Survey is the most difficult primary source to analyze as it is the longest section of text.
 Be sure to assign it accordingly.
-You may consider assigning this one primary source as homework in advance of this activity. - Teachers can provide a list of defined key terms. - Teachers can add guiding questions for analysis of photographs and charts. - Teachers can add more information to the photographs and charts (dates, titles, etc.). - Teachers can project the entirety of the lesson and guide class discussion while observing the videos, interactives, and primary sources together.
+You may consider assigning this one primary source as homework in advance of this activity. - Teachers can provide a list of defined key terms. - Teachers can add guiding questions for analysis of photographs and charts. - Teachers can add more information to the photographs and charts (dates, titles, etc.). - Teachers can project the entirety of the lesson and guide class discussion while observing the videos and primary sources together.
+Teachers can orally record a written document so students can play back and repeat as needed.